 Under the directorship of Mr. Bill Merritt, Senior Project Manager, Carolinas Healthcare granted family members access to the excavations; they were provided first-hand opportunities to learn how cemeteries reveal important aspects of the past that are not addressed in historical or genealogical texts.
 A

-positive collaboration between Carolinas Healthcare and the descendant community resulted in a reinterment ceremony at Steele Creek Presbyterian Church, Charlotte North Carolina among other eighteenth-century members of the Sprott, Bingham, McKnight, and Barnet families.
+positive collaboration between Carolinas Healthcare and the descendant community resulted in a reinterment ceremony at Steele Creek Presbyterian Church in Charlotte, North Carolina among other eighteenth-century members of the Sprott, Bingham, McKnight, and Barnet families.
 The service, witnessed by over 200 visitors, was attended by such dignitaries as South Carolina Congressman John Spratt, a descendant of Thomas Sprott, and Hon.
 Mike Easley, Governor of North Carolina.
 New South Associates nominated Bill Merritt for the North Carolina Historical Society’s Award of Merit, which was granted in September 2008.